privacysandbox/privacy-sandbox-demos/services/home/docs/demos/101-single-touch-conversion-attribution.md

 The user visits a news site where an ad is rendered.
 Using Attribution Reporting API & Summary Reports, a view-through conversion source event is registered.
 The user clicks on the ads, a click-through conversion source is registered.
-Then the user navigates to the advertiser page (shopping site), clicks “Add to cart” then “Checkout”.
+Then the user navigates to the advertiser page (shopping site), clicks "Add to cart" then "Checkout".
 The browser registers a conversion trigger event and a summary report (debug report) is sent to the advertiser.

 #### Attribution Reporting Flow